Difference Between Authentication vs Authorization

 - JSON Web Token (JWT): One of the most common authorization techniques.
 It enables secure data transmission between users, clients, and parties, with authorization of the parties using a private key pair.

-- SAML: This authorization technique is a Single Sign-On format, also called SSO, in which the authentication information is transferred through XML documents signed digitally.
+- SAML: Also known as Security Assertion Markup Language, is an authorization technique using the Single Sign-On format (SSO), in which the authentication information is transferred through XML documents signed digitally.

 - OpenID Authorization: This authorization technique verifies the user using the authorization server’s authentication.